How to Monitor Server Performance: 7 Strategic Methods for Late 2023

 The tool you are using will give accurate data, but sometimes, even the technology may fail to detect an ongoing problem.
 So, it’s best to check the server physically from time to time.

-Check for any overheated driver, damaging ports, or broken parts while you do the physical check.
+Check for any overheated drivers, damaged ports, or broken parts while you do the physical check.

 Try to understand how your monitoring servers work on a regular day.
 This way, you will be able to respond immediately if the issue arrives.